Automotive industry in China: Increasing share of local manufacturers

 According to the China Passenger Car Association (CPCA), in the first half of 2020, the market share of local brands in the Chinese automotive market was slightly more than 30 percent, with German and Japanese brands then at around 30 percent and 25 percent respectively.
 Two years later, in October 2022, the share of local car brands in China reached 51.53 percent.
 It was the first time in history that the monthly share of local car brands in China exceeded 50 percent.
 In contrast, the dominance of foreign brands are rapidly declining.
 The share of German brands fell to 19.25 percent, and Japanese brands fell to 18.94 percent in October 2022.
 Throughout 2023, the market share of local brands has remained at around 50 percent.
 These changes were attributed to the rapidly increasing popularity of new energy vehicles, and the failure of foreign brands to catch up with the shift.
 In 2024, the market share of foreign car brands fell to a record low of 37 percent.
-According to a report by CPCA, the cumulative share of Chinese automobile brands in China's local market reaches 61 percent for the full year 2024.
+According to a report by CPCA, the cumulative share of Chinese automobile brands in China's local market reached 61 percent for the full year 2024.
+In the first 11 months of 2025, the share of foreign car brands fell to another record low of around 30 percent, while domestic brand share increased to around 70 percent; the shares of German and Japanese brands had also fallen to 12 percent and 10 percent respectively.

 Li Auto manufacturing plant in Beijing.
 The company took over the plant from Beijing Hyundai, which has had decreasing sales.

 Due to these market dynamics, some joint ventures that were already facing challenges during the era of traditional fuel-powered cars are further disadvantaged.
 In May 2023, Zhu Huarong, chairman of Changan Automobile, predicted that "in the next 2–3 years, it is conservatively estimated that 60%-70% of brands will face closure and transfer."
 Between 2018 and 2023, eight joint venture manufacturers opted to withdraw from the Chinese market.
 Other joint ventures with significantly decreased sales are scaling back their production capacity by closing and selling their underutilized manufacturing plants.
 The remaining production capacity has been acquired by their Chinese joint venture partners.

 In August 2023, BYD chairman and CEO Wang Chuanfu called on local Chinese car manufacturers to "unite" to take on foreign manufacturers, responding to the severe price war in the Chinese market throughout 2023.
 The call was welcomed by the CEOs of Nio and Li Auto.